oopsmails/general-info/Angular/angular-general.md

 Sometimes, if the project was build by using yarn before, then there is yarn.lock, similarly, if npm, then there is package-lock.json.
 So, we may need to delete those files and do _npm i_ again ...

+### routerLink in SharedModule is not working, i.e, not a link

+> Solutions

+In SharedModule, forgot adding/import *RouterModule*.

+### Fixing ERROR TypeError: Cannot read properties of undefined (reading 'onDestroy')

+> Solutions
+- You did not add a provider to your pipes
+- If you specified a new angular pipe, you should add it to declarations, exports AND providers.
+I got this error when I forgot about the providers.

+> Other possible solutions
+- Try to remove the .angular directory
+- You did a faulty import of a module. e.g, HelloComponent is using SharedModule and async pipe, but it wasn't declared in AppModule.